This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 This service provides on-line access to health information.
 Through it, individuals can consult information such as:

-• their results and samples (e.g., blood tests, urine tests).
+- their sampling results (e.g., blood tests, urine tests).

 Administered by the Régie de l’assurance maladie du Québec (RAMQ)